JesusFilm/core/CONTRIBUTING.md

 ## Adding to the code base

 New features should be merged to a `feature/*` branch where it can be refined until it's ready to be merged to `main`.

+# PR naming

+For now, please make sure your PR name does not start with a capital letter. eg `feat: Add NewComponent`
+Instead use `feat: add NewComponent`